farleykr/my-homepage/resume.md

 #### Web Developer, NASA Atmospheric Science Data Center, June 2019 - Present

 * My primarity responsibility is the building and maintenance of a web application that receives and translates data from satellites so they can be used for scientific research
-* Said web application is built with Django, backed by a PostgreSQL database, version controlled by Git, and deployed on Red Hat OpenShift on-premisise cloud
+* Said web application is built with Django, draws data from a variety of sources, is backed by a PostgreSQL database, version controlled by Git, and deployed on Red Hat OpenShift on-premisise cloud
 * I organize and facilitate a weekly Developer Community of Practice meeting
 * A good portion of my time is spent mentoring less experienced developers via official training sessions and code reviews
 * All our work at the ASDC is conducted within the Scaled Agile Framework